 A spinal cord injury may be caused by:

-Symptoms of a spinal cord injury may include:
+Symptoms of a spinal cord injury may include any of the following:

 Never move anyone who you think may have a spinal injury, unless it is absolutely necessary.
 For example, if you need to get the person out of a burning car, or help them to breathe.

-Keep the person absolutely still and safe until medical help arrives.
+Keep the person completely still and safe until medical help arrives.